MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

 To create the poll, the application needs a styled HTML page.
 The HTML page must then post the poll results to the server.
-To transfer the results to the server we will use an HTML form.
+To transfer the results to the server you will use an HTML form.

 The main tasks for this exercise are as follows:

-1. Create a new project using the ASP.NET Core Empty project template
+1. Create a new project using the ASP.NET Core Empty project template.

-2. Run the application
+2. Run the application.

-3. Add an HTML file to the wwwroot folder
+3. Add an HTML file to the wwwroot folder.

-4. Run the application – content of HTML not displayed
+4. Run the application – content of HTML not displayed.

-5. Enable working with static files
+5. Enable working with static files.

-6. Run the application – content of HTML is displayed
+6. Run the application – content of HTML is displayed.

-7. Add an HTML file outside of the wwwroot folder
+7. Add an HTML file outside of the wwwroot folder.

-8. Run the application – content of HTML outside wwwroot folder not displayed
+8. Run the application – content of HTML outside wwwroot folder not displayed.

 ####	Task 1: Create a new project using the ASP.NET Core Empty project template.